 Just Before you Send Funds to a Bitcoin Address

-Once you check the address you are going to send BTC to, to see if it fits the format above, there is one more safety precaution you can take to make sure your funds reach the right destination.
+Once you check the format of the address you are going to send BTC to, there is one more safety precaution you can take to make sure your funds reach the right destination.

 If possible, test the address with a smaller amount of BTC and confirm with your counterpart that they received the funds before you send the rest of it.